nachatjatu/nachatjatu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-## about me
+# about me

 I am finishing up my M.S. in Management Science and Engineering (MS&E) at Stanford, where I also completed my B.S. in Computer Science in 2025.

-My research interests lie broadly in the decision sciences, where I aim to study how people respond to incentives and uncertainty in socioeconomic systems.
-I am especially interested in using tools from optimization and game theory to understand how these dynamics manifest in operations settings such as supply chains, transportation, and matching platforms.
+My research interests lie broadly in the decision sciences.
+I aim to study how people respond to incentives and uncertainty in socioeconomic systems.
+I am especially interested in using tools from optimization and game theory to understand these interactions in operations settings such as supply chains, transportation, and matching platforms.

-Some themes that excite me include sustainability, emerging economies, and public-private interactions.
+Some themes that excite me include sustainability, emerging economies, and public-private interfaces.